marina601/easy-cocktail-recipes/TESTING.md

 ## Google Lighthouse Testing

-- To get an acurate report all the pages have been viewed using incognito window.
+- To get an accurate report all the pages have been viewed using an incognito window.

 ### Home Page: